-Mac users running macOS 10.14 or later can use the forScore Backup Utility to archive their forScore library directly to their computer via a USB cable.
+Mac users running macOS 10.14 or later can use the forScore Backup Utility to archive their iOS device's forScore library directly to their computer via a USB cable.
 This can be useful if you want to create a 4SB Archive but don't have enough free space on your device.
 Visit forScore.co/backup-utility for more information.